📜 Bureaucrats vs. the People: How Russian Agencies Have Been Fighting Over the Letter “Yo” for 70 Years

 📜 1956: The “Gold Standard” of Stupidity

-The Rules of Russian Spelling and Punctuation, approved by the USSR Academy of Sciences, clearly stated: the letter Yo is written when it is necessary to prevent incorrect reading and understanding of a word, or to indicate the pronunciation of an obscure word.
+The Rules of Russian Spelling and Punctuation, approved by the USSR Academy of Sciences, clearly stated: the letter Yo is written when it is necessary to initiate incorrect reading and understanding of a word, or to indicate the pronunciation of an obscure word.
 Proper names (surnames, first names, patronymics) directly fell under this requirement.
-That is, USSR legislation obliged writing “Fyodor,” not “Fedor.”
-But technology played a cruel joke — dot-matrix printers and typesetters “lost” the two dots, and the tradition of ignoring Yo became the norm.

 ⚖️ 2007: “Yo must be mandatory!”
 (Ministry of Education Opinion No.1)